letsencrypt/acme-spec/draft-barnes-acme.md

 ## Certificate Issuance

 The holder of an authorized key pair for an identifier may use ACME to request that a certificate be issued for that identifier.
 The client makes this request by sending a POST request to the server's new-certificate resource.
 The body of the POST is a JWS object whose JSON payload contains a Certificate Signing Request (CSR) {{RFC2986}} and set of authorization URIs.
-The CSR encodes the parameters of the requested certificate; authority to issue is demonstrated by the JWS signature and the linked authorizations.
+The CSR encodes the parameters of the requested certificate; authority to issue is demonstrated by the JWS signature, from which the server can look up related authorizations.

 csr (required, string):
 : A CSR encoding the parameters for the certificate being requested.
 The CSR is sent in Base64-encoded version of the DER format.
 (Note: This field uses the same modified Base64-encoding rules used elsewhere in this document, so it is different from PEM.)

-authorizations (required, array of string):
-: An array of URIs for authorization resources.

 ~~~~~~~~~~